souserge/smart-bike/README.md

-# Welcome to the Smart Biclycle!
+# Welcome to Smart Bike!

-## Server-side app
+## This is the repo of a university project for Multimedia Embeded Systems.